lammps/lammps/doc/src/pg_fortran.rst

 since it provides the ``LIBLAMMPS`` module that is imported by the fortran code using the interface.

+.. versionadded:: 30Sep2020

+.. admonition:: Work in Progress

+   This fortran module is work in progress and only the documented functionality is currently available.
+The final implementation should cover the entire range of functionality available in the C and Python library interfaces.

 ----------

 Creating or deleting a LAMMPS object